getdnsapi/getdns-node/README.md

 ### Response format

-A response to the callback is the JS representation of the `getdns_dict` response dictionary.
+A response to the callback is the javascript object representation of the `getdns_dict` response dictionary.

-Bindatas are converted to strings when possible:
+Any `bindata` objects are converted into Node.js buffers, or converted to strings when possible:

-- getdns IP address dictionary to IP string
+- Getdns IP address dictionary to IP string.
-- printable bindata
+- Printable bindata.
-- wire format dname
+- Wire format dname.

-All other bindata objects are converted into Node.js buffers (represented below as `<node buffer>`)

-Also see the output of the examples:
+In the sample below buffers are represented as `<Buffer length nnnn>`.
+Some lines have been removed; `<Removed lines nnnn>`.
+Also see the output of the examples for reference.

-- `node samples/example-raw.js`
-- `samples/getdns-console-pretty/`
-- `samples/getdns-resolver-check-tls/`

 ```javascript